Adriannom/fvtt-module-table-ninja/README.md

 # Table Ninja

-Table Ninja makes looking up chosen tables swift and stealthy, so you can maintain game flow while using them.
-Maybe you have a whole bunch of tables for use in game that you never use because play gets too clunky.
+Table Ninja makes looking up chosen tables swift and stealthy, so that you can maintain game flow while using them.

+Maybe you have a whole bunch of tables for use in game that you never use because play gets too clunky when you do.
 Or maybe you would use tables for on-the-fly inspiration if there was a slicker way of doing so.
 If either of these are true, this module is for you.

 ## Installation